wwarthen/RomWBW/Source/Doc/SystemGuide.md

 buffers) will require double-buffering if the caller’s buffer is in the lower 32K of CPU address space.
 For optimal performance, such buffers should be placed in the upper 32K of CPU address space.

+HBIOS also implements a small number of core functions in the HBIOS proxy area at the top of RAM.
+These exist primarily to faciliate the operation of normal HBIOS function calls.
+However, they are available to be used by OSes and applications.
+These functions can only be invoked by calling into a jump table in upper RAM.

 ## Result Codes